ogeen-toma/USRP-prototype-for-channel-statistics-estimation/USRP_TX/README.md

      b) Terminal window: transmitter program can also be run manually from terminal window as follows:

-     First, copy config.txt file into build folder or by using this command:
+     First, copy config.txt file into build folder or by using the following command in terminal window:

         .../USRP_TX/build$ cp ../config.txt ../build/

      Note: config.txt file is used by the source code USRP_TX.c to configure the USRP as a PU, which generates a traffic activity in a frequency channel.
-This configuration can be modified from config.txt file, where detailed description for each parameter is provided.
+This configuration can be modified manually from config.txt file, where detailed description for each parameter is provided.

-     Second, use the following command to run the transmitter program:
+     Finally, use the following command to run the transmitter program:

         .../USRP_TX/build$ sudo chrt --rr 99 ./USRP_TX config.txt